Tyelab/bruker_control/README.md

 start converting them on the very fast SNL hardware into NWB files immediately.

 The steps for this happening are as follows:
-- Build the container with Docker Compose using the Deisseroth's Lab's codebase by integrating their work with ours
+- Build the container with Docker Compose using the Deisseroth's Lab's codebase by integrating their work with ours **DONE!**
 - Thoroughly test conversion: Not certain that we can immediately access TIFF file before it's written to disk.
-It may be necessary to write an individual file to disk or batch of files to disk before appending them to the NWB HDF5 file which would slow things down some...
+It may be necessary to write an individual file to disk or batch of files to disk before appending them to the NWB HDF5 file which would slow things down some... **NOT NECESSARY**
-- Place the 2P recording into the NWB file in accordance with their requirements into the correct directories
+- Place the 2P recording into the NWB file in accordance with their requirements into the correct directories **WILL NOT BE DONE**
-- Reproduce our Docker image onto every machine with Docker installed
+- Reproduce our Docker image onto every machine with Docker installed **NOT NECESSARY**
 - Develop a script that checks if the Docker enabled machines are available
 - Write script that initiates such a search
 - Develop automatic polling of directories for new files **(Lowest priority)**

 _**Timeline**_
-For containerization, testing, and reproducing the image on multiple machines: 3-4 weeks.
-For initiating the search and checking if machines are busy/waiting if they are: 1-2 weeks.
+Initiating the search and checking if machines are busy/waiting if they are: 1-2 weeks.

 3. _GUI Development_